dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-ChartIO-to-visualize-Snowplow-data.md

 * Copy the database end point from the AWS console and paste it into the **Host** field in CharIO
 * Copy the port number from the console into ChartIO
 * Copy the database name (this can be fetched from the console)
+* Enter 'atomic' as the schema name
 * Enter the login details (name and password) for the readonly user you created for Redshfit.
 (These details are not listed in the console.)
-* Please make sure you **uncheck the 'Connect using SSL' checkbox**:

 [[/setup-guide/images/chartio/redshift-2.PNG]]

 You may want to reduce the query cache duration.
-We set ours to one hour.
+We set ours to 3 hours - as we only run the ETL proces once every three hours.

 Click 'Test Connection and Save'.
 Your connection should be setup!
 Proceed to [step 5: creating your first Snowplow dashboard in ChartIO](#1st-dashboard).

 Now proceed to [step 5: creating your first dashboard](#1st-dashboard).

+**NOTE!** You have only created a connection in ChartIO to the events table in the `atomic` schema.
+To access the Snowplow views (in e.g. `customers_recipe` schema), you would need to setup an additional connection for each schema, with the same details as those above but changing the `schema` field to e.g. `customer_recipes`, `catalog_recipes` etc.

 <a name="infobright" />
 ## 4. Connecting ChartIO to Snowplow data in Infobright